-In Hawaii, in the 40s and 50s.
-George Downing, Wally Froiseth, Woody Brown and Buzzy Trent (among others), are considered the forefathers of big wave riding.
-It was these heroic surfers that were the first to take on the big waves at Makaha.
-And Downing also developed the first big wave surfboard, making the bigger waves more accessible.
+The origins of big wave surfing date back to the 1940s and 50s.
+George Downing, Wally Froiseth, Woody Brown, and Buzzy Trent (among others), are considered the forefathers of big wave riding.
+It was these heroic surfers that were the first to take on the big waves at Makaha, Hawaii.
+George Downing also developed the first big wave surfboard, making the bigger waves more accessible.

-It was the image of Downing, Froiseth and Trent in 1953, riding a huge wave, on the front page of a Californian newspaper, which stunned Californian surfers into a migration to Hawaii in search of these big, warm water waves, in paradise.
+It was the image of Downing, Froiseth, and Trent in 1953 — riding a huge wave — on the front page of a Californian newspaper, which stunned Californian surfers into migrating to Hawaii in search of these big, warm water waves in paradise.

-These men paved the way for a new generation of fearless, care-free Californians, alongside the Hawaiians, to dominate the Hawaiian waves and push big wave surfing to higher & higher levels, uncovering & riding, bigger & heavier waves as they went.
+These men paved the way for a new generation of fearless, care-free Californians, alongside the Hawaiians, to dominate the Hawaiian waves and push big wave surfing to higher and higher levels, uncovering and riding larger and heavier waves as they went.

 He is widely renowned as being surfing’s first ‘big wave celebrity’, nicknamed ‘Da Bull’ for his powerful surfing style, his big personality, and his iconic black & white striped shorts.

-Later, Greg and his crew made the trip to the foreboding north shore of Hawaii, being one of the first to explore it.
+Later, Greg and his crew made the trip to the foreboding north shore of Oahu, Hawaii.
 They uncovered a haven of surf coastline, with huge waves.
 And again lived off the land, sleeping on the beach, or where they could.
 And then in 1957, committed to being one of the first to surf Waimea Bay.

 Greg is also a very skilled shaper, taught by the great Dale Velzy.
 He combined his big-wave surfing fame with his shaping skills and formed a business alliance with Miki Dora, manufacturing the popular ‘Da Cat’ surfboards.
 Subsequently creating one of the most successful advertising campaigns in surfing history.
 Greg was also an accomplished surf filmmaker, inspired by his love for surfing.